Praneeth2025/pothole-detector/README.md

 ## Model Training and Performance
 - The pre-trained models provided a significant boost in model performance by reducing the loss and achieving perfect training accuracy.
 - Validation accuracy was slightly lower with pre-trained models but still within an acceptable range, indicating robust model generalization.
-## Conclusion

-This project successfully demonstrates the use of AI in automating obstacle detection for road safety.
-By leveraging data augmentation and state-of-the-art pre-trained models, the system provides:

-- High accuracy and reliability in identifying road hazards.
-- Improved user experience on the **Obstacle** website.
-- A scalable solution that can adapt to additional obstacle types in the future.

----

 ## Future Work

 - Expanding the dataset to include more diverse obstacle types.